-- promote and respect all internationally recognized human rights, including the right to development;
+- promote and respect all internationally recognised human rights, including the right to development;

 - strengthen good governance, the rule of law, human rights, gender equality and empowerment of women, and democratic participation, including by enhancing the role of parliaments;

-- take steps to realize the right of everyone to the enjoyment of the highest attainable standard of physical and mental health, including sexual and reproductive health;
+- take steps to realise the right of everyone to the enjoyment of the highest attainable standard of physical and mental health, including sexual and reproductive health;

 - achieve equal access of women and girls to education, basic services, health care, economic opportunities;

 - accelerate efforts to promote women’s rights and gender equality, including women with disabilities;

 - establish and continue implementing national development plans to take account of the needs of women and girls;

 - provide women and girls with full access to education and training, basic services, health care and economic opportunities, including ownership and control over land and other forms of property, inheritance, financial services and social protection;

 - strengthen support to maternal health and increase access to family planning resources for women, men and young people;